reqT/reqT/README.md

 # `reqT` is a requirements engineering tool

-* reqT is an open source requirements modelling tool for software developers.
+* reqT is an open source requirements engineering tool for software developers.

 * With reqT you can:
   * model, analyse, visualize and prioritize requirements